minjong-ha/minjong-ha.github.io/docs/_posts/2022-11-29-python-unittest-with-dbus.markdown

 ```

 Above content represents the .conf.
-We can see that it is a system bus, and its destination and interface.
+We can see that it is a system bus, and it has a destination with the interface.

 ```
 # org.example.dbustest.xml